anonymous-cvlab/DivAugGAN/README.md

 <br><br><br>

-We provide our PyTorch implementation of unpaired image-to-image translation based on
+We provide our PyTorch implementation of DivAugGAN for multimodal image-to-image translation.
+DivAugGAN functions as a regularizer to simultaneously maximize the distinction of the generating samples and maintain the relative variation consistency in the translation process as well.　<br>

 ## <font size=5> Example Results </font>